Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 Additionally it's not possible to immutably borrow an object across multiple threads even if it can be proven that the object being borrowed outlives all the threads.
 From what I've been told both of these issues are being worked on, the Arc\<Trait\>
-type might actually be possible with unsized types but I've had some difficulty finding reading material on how to use these.
+type might actually be possible now with unsized types but I've had some difficulty finding reading material on how to use these.
 If anyone has a link to a good write-up on unsized types it'd be much appreciated, or I'll bug folks in IRC for info about it.
-As far as sharing Arcs vs. immutable borrows (what I did in the C++ version) I think I prefer using Arcs even though both methods should be valid to write in the language eventually.
+As for sharing Arcs vs. immutable borrows (what I did in the C++ version) I think I prefer using Arcs even though both methods should be valid to write in the language eventually.
 Note that we don't have any overhead from updating the reference count during rendering since we can immutably borrow within the thread to refer to hit geometry and instances.

 Managing Dependencies with Cargo
 ---
-In addition to helping build your project, its docs and run tests [Cargo](https://crates.io/) is also a powerful dependency management tool.
-During some of the updates to Rust the more experimental and niche modules such as EnumSet got moved out into [collect-rs](https://github.com/Gankro/collect-rs), getting this crate and linking my project was really easy to do with Cargo by adding the [package](https://crates.io/crates/collect) as a dependency.
+In addition to helping build your project, its docs, and run tests [Cargo](https://crates.io/) is also a powerful dependency management tool.
+During some of the updates to Rust the more experimental and niche modules such as EnumSet got moved out into [collect-rs](https://github.com/Gankro/collect-rs), getting this crate and linking my project was really easy to do by adding the [package](https://crates.io/crates/collect) as a dependency with Cargo.
 It's also possible to depend on git repositories as I've done with [image](https://github.com/PistonDevelopers/image) by specifying a git dependency, so now tray\_rust can output
 PNG and JPEG images!

-For executables Cargo also locks the versions you depend on so others trying to build your project will build with the same versions of the libraries you're building with, making it smoother to build other people's packages and programs.
+For executables Cargo also locks the versions of your dependencies so others trying to build your project will build with the same versions of the libraries you're building with, making it smoother to build other people's packages and programs.
 It even works well on
 Windows which is always a bit of a hassle when trying to manage C or C++ dependencies.
 Rust is still quite young and the ecosystem is very small compared to C and C++ so the comparison isn't really fair but I'm hopeful that Cargo will